 - Standing biceps curls.

-A standing bicep curl requires you to do curls while in a standing position, and the seated bicep curl means to do curls while sitting.
+Standing biceps curls:- A standing bicep curl requires you to do curls while in a standing position, and a seated bicep curl means to do curls while sitting.

 - Sit on the machine and place your arms over the inclined pad.

 - Adjust the seat height until you are in a position where the middle of the elbows aligns with the fulcrum/axis of rotation of the moving lever of the machine.

 - Then grab the handle with a good grip and keep a neutral wrist position.